-The George Washington University/Old West End Historic District is located in the neighborhood west of the White House that is now dominated by the Foggy Bottom campus of The George Washington University.
+The George Washington/West End Historic District is located in the neighborhood west of the White House that is now dominated by the Foggy Bottom campus of the George Washington University.
 The University, originally called Columbian College, was chartered by Congress in 1821, belatedly fulfilling President Washington's desire to establish an institution of higher education in the nation's capital.

-During the late 19th century, the University began to establish a presence in the city's business district, and in 1912, it moved from its original "College Hill" campus in present-day Columbia Heights to the city's West End -a large geographic area west of the White House, that encompassed the neighborhood commonly known as Foggy Bottom.
+During the late 19th century, the University began to establish a presence in the city's business district, and in 1912, it moved from its original "College Hill" campus in present-day Columbia Heights to the city's West End neighborhood, now more commonly known as Foggy Bottom.
 This move was at the instigation of University Trustee Maxwell Van Zandt Woodhull, who lived at 2033 G Street NW, and who was aware of affordable space in the neighborhood.